Cordtus/ibc-apps/docs/v8-expert-questions.md

 ### Memory Management
 69. **Are there memory leaks to avoid in keeper implementations?** Long-running process concerns
-70. **How do you handle large packet payloads efficiently?** Memory usage patterns
+70. **How do you handle large packet payloads efficiently?** Memory usage logic
 71. **What are the garbage collection implications?** Performance under load

 ### Concurrency
-72. **Are keeper methods thread-safe?** Concurrent access patterns
+72. **Are keeper methods thread-safe?** Concurrent access logic
 73. **How do you handle concurrent packet processing?** Race condition prevention
 74. **What synchronization primitives are used internally?** Understanding internal locking

 ### Interface Design
-75. **Are interfaces designed for testability?** Mock-friendly patterns
+75. **Are interfaces designed for testability?** Mock-friendly logic
 76. **How do you extend middleware functionality?** Plugin architecture
 77. **What are the stability guarantees of interfaces?** API evolution concerns